 - Rule 67.
-(1) A pharmacist may, without a prescription, dispense a controlled substance listed in schedule 5 that is not a prescription medication as determined under the FDCA, 21 USC 301 to 392, if all of the following provisions are met: - (a) The dispensing pharmacist determines the controlled substance is intended to be used for a medical purpose. - (b) Not more than 240 cc, 8 ounces, or 48 solid doses of a substance containing opium or more than 120 cc, 4 ounces, or 24 solid doses of any other substance listed in schedule 5 are distributed at retail to the same purchaser in any single 48-hour period. - (c) The purchaser is not younger than 18 years of age. - (d) The dispensing pharmacist requires a purchaser, not known to the pharmacist, to furnish suitable identification, including proof of age where appropriate. - (2) If a pharmacist dispenses a controlled substance listed in schedule 5 without a prescription, then he or she shall affix to the container in which the substance is dispensed a label that shows the date, his or her name, and the name and address of the place of practice where the substance is dispensed. - (3) The pharmacist shall maintain a record of the dispensing without a prescription of controlled substances listed in schedule 5 with the following requirements:
+(1) A pharmacist may, without a prescription, dispense a controlled substance listed in schedule 5 that is not a prescription medication as determined under the FDCA, if all of the following provisions are met: - (a) The dispensing pharmacist determines the controlled substance is intended to be used for a medical purpose. - (b) Not more than 240 cc, 8 ounces, or 48 solid doses of a substance containing opium or more than 120 cc, 4 ounces, or 24 solid doses of another substance listed in schedule 5 are distributed at retail to the same purchaser in a 48-hour period. - (c) The purchaser is not younger than 18 years of age. - (d) The dispensing pharmacist requires a purchaser, not known to the pharmacist, to furnish suitable identification, including proof of age where appropriate. - (2) If a pharmacist dispenses a controlled substance listed in schedule 5 without a prescription, the pharmacist shall affix a label to the container that holds the substance that includes all the following: - (a) The date the controlled substance was dispensed. - (b) The pharmacist's name. - (c) The name and address of the pharmacy where the substance is dispensed. - (3) The pharmacist shall maintain a record of the dispensing without a prescription of controlled substances listed in schedule 5 with the following requirements:

-- (a) The record must be kept for 5 years from the date of dispensing.
-After 2 years, an electronic duplicate of the original order may be made which becomes the original record. - (b) The record must be immediately retrievable and may be maintained in the same manner as required for schedule 5 prescription medication. - (c) The record must contain all of the following information: - (i) The name and address of the patient. - (ii) The name and address of the purchaser if different from the patient. - (iii) The name and quantity of substance purchased. - (iv) The date purchased. - (v) The name or initials of the pharmacist or pharmacy intern who dispensed the substance. - (vi) The medical purpose for which the medication is being used as determined by the pharmacist.
+- (a) The record must be maintained for 5 years after the date of dispensing.
+After 2 years, an electronic duplicate of the original order may be made which becomes the original record. - (b) The record must be immediately retrievable and may be maintained in the same manner as required for schedule 5 prescription medication. - (c) The record must contain all of the following information: - (i) The name and address of the patient. - (ii) The name and address of the purchaser if different from the patient. - (iii) The name and quantity of substance purchased. - (iv) The date purchased. - (v) The name or initials of the pharmacist or pharmacy intern who dispensed the substance. - (vi) The medical purpose of the medication as determined by the pharmacist. - R 338.3170 Dispensing and administering controlled substances by prescribers. - Rule 70.
+(1) A prescriber in the course of the prescriber's professional practice may dispense, administer, or delegate under direct supervision the administering of a controlled substance listed in schedules 2 to 5. - (2) A veterinarian, in the course of the veterinarian's professional practice may dispense, administer, or delegate the administering under direct supervision of a controlled substance listed in schedules 2 to 5 to an animal.

-R 338.3168 Refilling of prescriptions.

-Rule 68.
-(1) A prescription for a controlled substance listed in schedule 2 may not be refilled.